8 Incredible California State Parks to Visit

 Your Thoughts: What is your favorite California State Park?

-This post was about 8 Spectacular California State Parks.
+This post was about 8 Incredible California State Parks to Visit for Hiking, Views & Nature.
 Which state parks have you been to or plan to visit?
-I really hope you get to visit these spectacular state parks in California, which I highly recommend.
+I really hope you get to visit these spectacular state parks in California.